 Why do startups fail?

-Among the top 20 reasons identified in the post-Morten analysis of the cause of death of 101 startups, product market fit was responsible for failure of 42% of them.
-This goes to show how deadly it can be when you sell what your target don’t consider a pressing need.
+Among the top 20 reasons identified in the post-mortem analysis of the cause of death of 101 startups, product market fit was responsible for the failure of 42% of them.
+This goes to show how deadly it can be when you sell what your target doesn’t consider a pressing need.

 If what you offer adds no quantifiable value to your target market, selling might be tantamount to World War2 for you.
 The more reason this post is out to throw light on how startups can ensure market fit for their product/service.

-It is not good enough to know what is important, it is better to be able to categorically state why it is quiet important.
-Hun-hun, dazzol!
+It is not good enough to know what is important, it is better to be able to categorically state why it is quite important.